-It is an adaptable creature, eating whatever comes its way — it’s said that they’ve been known to kill buffaloes by running underneath them and biting off their testicles which, if true, is certainly taking opportunism to a wasteful extreme.
+It is an adaptable creature, eating whatever comes its way — it has been known to kill buffalo by running underneath them and biting off their testicles which, if true, is certainly taking opportunism to a wasteful extreme.

-When not Bobbiting bovines, the Honey Badger occasionally indulges in a symbiotic relationship with a bird called the greater honeyguide: the honeyguide takes the Honey Badger to a beehive, which the honey badger then tears open, allowing the honeyguide to feed on the scraps.
+When not bob-biting bovines, the honey badger occasionally indulges in a symbiotic relationship with a bird called the greater honeyguide.
+The honeyguide leads the honey badger to a beehive, which it tears open, allowing the honeyguide to feed on the scraps.

-Honey Badger are widespread in Uganda, but uncommon and rarely seen.
+Honey badgers are widespread in Uganda but uncommon and rarely seen.
 Other mustelids found in Uganda include the zorilla (or striped polecat) and the striped weasel.

 Honey badgers are solitary and nomadic, occupying a large range and moving daily to forage.
 Female honey badgers travel shorter distances per day, around 10 km, while males may forage for as much as 27 km per day.